when we acknowledge the labor

 in drinking and leaving waste

-in carrying, raising, nurturing
+in carrying, raising,

 protecting and healing

-in listening, in deciding together
+in listening, in deciding together,

 in knowing how we impact one another